 Sugar equivalent while riding

 The key with moderately high intensity endurance exercise is to maintain both blood glucose levels and electrolyte levels.
-For that, I use Tailwind.
+For that, I use Tailwind @AMAZON.
 Any left-over I use post-workout, as the muscles need some carbohydrates (along with protein) for recovery.

 I find it difficult to exceed about 2.5 hours of riding without some energy input.
 Plus I will have lost at least 2L of fluid, and as much as 6L if intensity is high in high heat.
 Thus it is critical to hydrate, and water sucks since it absorbs much more slowly than a proper sports drink.
-For that, I swear by Tailwind, which contains both electrolytes and dextrose (turns directly into blood glucose).
-BTW, do NOT use products like Gatorade for endurance exercise (lacks key electrolytes and contains sucrose or fructose which burden the liver and forestall immediate availability).
+For that, I swear by Tailwind @AMAZON, which contains both electrolytes and mostly dextrose (turns directly into blood glucose).
+BTW, do NOT use products like Gatorade for endurance exercise (lacks key electrolytes and contains way too much sucrose or fructose which burden the liver and forestall immediate availability).